netscaler/netscaler-k8s-ingress-controller/docs/deploy/deploy-vpx-ha-inc-on-aws.md

 When the appliances in a high availability pair reside on two different networks, the secondary Netscaler VPX must have an independent network configuration.
 This means that Netscaler VPXs on different networks cannot share subnet IP address (SNIP), virtual IP address (VIP), or network routes.
 This type of configuration, in which the Netscaler VPXs in a high availability pair have different configuration parameters, is known as Independent Network Configuration (INC).

 As the management IP address or NSIP of both the Netscaler VPX instances are different and they cannot share a subnet IP address, an IP address that does not belong to the VPC CIDR is selected.
 An AWS Route table is then configured for this IP address pointing to the ENI of the primary VPX instance.
 Whenever, the Netscaler VPX fails over (it becomes secondary), the Route table is automatically updated to point to the ENI of the new primary VPX (earlier the secondary VPX).
-This IP address is used as the `NS_IP` environment variable in Citrix ingress controller to configure the Netscalers.
+This IP address is used as the `NS_IP` environment variable in Netscaler ingress controller to configure the Netscalers.
 For more information, see [VPX HA pair with private IP address](https://docs.citrix.com/en-us/citrix-adc/current-release/deploying-vpx/deploy-aws/vpx-ha-pip-different-aws-zones.html).

    ![Unified Ingress Architecture with Netscaler VPXs deployed in HA INC mode as Ingress](../media/ha-inc-aws-eks-az-with-cic.png)